16.5. Synchronizing Users

 objectGUIDattribute for the corresponding Windows entry.
 This attribute is set by the synchronization process and should not be set or modified manually.

 - ntUserDeleteAccount.
-This attribute is set automatically when a Windows entry is synced over but must be set manually for Directory Server entries.
+This attribute is set automatically when a Windows entry is synchronized over but must be set manually for Directory Server entries.
 If

 ntUserDeleteAccounthas the value